vfxpro99/mkvfx/Readme.md

 will add the bits that were not already there for OpenSubdiv.

-At the moment there are only recipes for OSX, but a small amount of patch will allow building on other platforms.
-Pull requests welcome of course.
+At the moment there are many recipes for OSX, and several Windows.
+The recipe system allows building on other platforms.
+Pull requests are welcome of course.

 It would be nice if the script also knows about configurations.
 At the moment, it pulls top of tree of a specific branch (by default master), but